-The poorly armed Tibetans were soundly beaten, by an army that had done nothing but fight during the last almost 3 decades and signed on the dotted line.
+The poorly armed Tibetans were soundly beaten, by an army that had done nothing but fight during the last 3 decades and signed on the dotted line.
 Mao in one stroke extended the Chinese hegemony over a part of Central Asia which for long was a protectorate of the British when they ruled India.
 The Dalai Lama could do nothing as the world sat askance.
 The Americans still licking chops at the defeat of their protégé Chiang were unable to stop this invasion.
-In one stroke Mao made the Chinese the dominant power In Asia.
+In one stroke Mao made the Chinese the dominant power in Asia.

 He also ordered the Chinese army into Korea to bolster the North Koreans who were hard pressed by the US troops under General MacArthur.
 The Chinese intervention changed the rules of the Korean War and MacArthur had to be sacked.
 Over all it established China as a power to reckon with as Mao fuelled his dream of a China going back to being the Middle Kingdom as it was in early centuries.

 Mao also threatened to attack Formosa and capture the island, but lack of a nuclear deterrent prevented him as by then Stalin had become wary of Mao, who thought of him as a greater leader in the Communist movement than Lenin or Stalin.